RonasIT/laravel-swagger/readme.md

   *
   * @_204 Successful MF!
   *
-  * @some_field  Description of this field from the rules method */ class UpdateUserDataRequest extends FormRequest
+  * @first_name  Description of this field from the rules method */ class UpdateUserDataRequest extends FormRequest
  {